naivebird/news-sentiment-analysis/README.md

 ```
 ### Observations
 Playwright is significantly more resource-intensive than Requests as you have to download its browsers when setting it up and spin up a browser (in headful mode) when running it.
-Requests, on the other hand, is substantially faster, much more lightweight and resource efficient.
+Requests, on the other hand, is substantially faster, much more lightweight, and resource efficient.
-But there's catch, Requests is only good for interacting with static web pages or APIs, and handling HTTP communications without the need for browser automation.
+But there's a catch, Requests is only good for interacting with static web pages or APIs, and handling HTTP communications without the need for browser automation.
 Playwright shines when you have to interact with web pages (e.g., click buttons, fill forms) and scrape dynamic content rendered by JavaScript as you can't achieve this with Requests.
 To sum up, you should use Requests + BeautifulSoup when applicable to minimize the overhead and speed up your development unless a browser is required.
-For this assignment, because CBC has a public API for search articles and their article pages are static,
+For this assignment, because CBC has a public API for searching articles and their article pages are static,
 using Requests + BeautifulSoup is more than enough.

 ## Part 2